shiyu2011/cookstock/README.md

 Usage Instructions
 batch mode:
 1. Run cookStockPipeline.py to perform both stage 2 template screening and apply contraction pattern detection on the selected stocks.
-2. Run cookstock_askgpt.py to perfrorm news extraction and gpt review.
+2. Run cookstock_askgpt.py to perform news extraction and gpt review.
    I have 2 ways to get news
    a. use scraper to scrapt news from yahoo finance
    b. use [finnhub](https://github.com/Finnhub-Stock-API/finnhub-python) to request news